eranmazuz/PythonTask/README.md

 ##Installation
 It's recommended to use python virtual environment to run the project.

+There need to provide the following fields in the django site settings (The fields already exist in the site settings file):
+* HUNTER_API_KEY - The API key of the hunter.io.
+* CLEARBIT_API_KEY - The Clearbit Enrichment API key.

 To install the project required packages:

 `pip install -r requirements.txt`